theang66/pizar/README.md

 # Pizar
-Pizar is a web application that finds random movies based on user's pizza preferences.
+Pizar is a web application that finds random movies based on the user's pizza preferences.
 This app was built using the [React](https://reactjs.org/) framework and [TMDb API](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Available Scripts